 - Lead design efforts for major product launches across web, print, and digital marketing assets while maintaining brand consistency

-- Create compelling infographics, e-books, landing pages, and other marketing assets
+- Create engaging infographics, e-books, landing pages, and other marketing assets

 - Mentor a team of five junior designers to produce innovative design solutions that engage users and drive purchase intent for Snowflake’s services